nokia/ntt/README.md

 If you want to dive into TTCN-3 right now, have a look at [Titan](https://github.com/eclipse/titan.core/), which already has a lot of features and a huge set of adapters to choose from.

-I am currently developing the CLI (k3), so there isn't that much to see, yet.
+We are currently developing the CLI (k3), so there isn't that much to see, yet.
 Assuming you have Go installed you can install k3 using `go get` method:

         go get -u github.com/nokia/ntt/cmd/...